 One of the perks of celebrity chef stardom is the lucrative opportunity to lend your name to a rich variety of restaurants that stand in support of your worldwide brand.
-Celebrity chefs are some of the most important draws in Las Vegas and the triple threat of Scott Conant, Alan Yau & Alfred Portale make the dazzling updates at the fully renovated Fontainebleau Resort all the more significant.
+Celebrity chefs are some of the most important draws in Las Vegas and the appeal of Scott Conant & Alan Yau make the dazzling updates at the fully renovated Fontainebleau Resort all the more significant.

-Five star dining is the hallmark of a luxury travel experience and guests at Miami Beach’s largest resort can enjoy the breathtaking two-story Gotham Steak, the sleek and sexy Asian oasis Hakkasan or the rustic simplicity of Scarpetta’s signature Italian bistro.
+Five star dining is the hallmark of a luxury travel experience and guests at Miami Beach’s largest resort can enjoy the breathtaking Asian oasis Hakkasan or the rustic simplicity of Scarpetta’s signature Italian bistro.

 J & G Grill at the St. Regis

-Jean-George Vongerichten (JoJo, Vong, Prime Steakhouse, Spice Market) kicked off 2012 with the launch of J & G Grill, a dazzling poolside restaurant and bar at the tony new St. Regis Bal Harbour.
-Patterned after his successful ABC Kitchen in Manhattan – which was recently named Best New Restaurant of 2011 by the prestigious James Beard Foundation – J & G is one of a handful of upscale waterfront dining destinations in South Florida.
+Jean-George Vongerichten (JoJo, Vong, Prime Steakhouse, Spice Market) launched J & G Grill, a dazzling poolside restaurant and bar at the tony St. Regis Bal Harbour.
+Patterned after his successful ABC Kitchen in Manhattan – which was named Best New Restaurant by the prestigious James Beard Foundation – J & G is one of a handful of upscale waterfront dining destinations in South Florida.

 Makoto at the Bal Harbour Shops

 There’s no doubt a pretty daunting shadow cast by Iron Chef Masaharu Morimoto as he vanquishes his opponents at TV’s Kitchen Stadium season after season.
 Standing right by his side for 13 episodes, Sous Chef Makoto Okuwa went on to help Morimoto launch successful Japanese restaurants across the globe.